 With Father’s Day coming up, we’ve gathered ideas for the best books and gifts to give Dad.
-This mighty list of fourteen books has something for every dad, so you can keep adding fuel to his latest hobby or obsession, whatever that may be.
+This mighty list of sixteen books has something for every dad, so you can keep adding fuel to his latest hobby or obsession, whatever that may be.
 We also paired some of the books with additional gift ideas for an extra special book bundle.
 If Dad always has trouble finding the right books, these will get him reading in no time, or at the very least, the gorgeous covers will look great on his nightstand!

 Did your father watch MARE OF EASTTOWN and perhaps create his own whodunit whiteboard?
 Then he’ll love John Connolly’s THE DIRTY SOUTH.
 Former NYPD detective Charlie Parker attempts to solve a string of grisly murders in Cargill, Arkansas, while trying to avenge the murders of his own wife and daughter.
 Personal and professional life blends in this gratifying southern small-town mystery.

 “Mr. Connolly’s slam-bang thriller is studded with memorable characters and boasts cliffhangers within cliffhangers.” —The Wall Street Journal

 “Brilliant...Connolly is writing at the top of his game.” —Publishers Weekly, starred review

 The New York Times bestselling author of A Book of Bones and “one of the best thriller writers we have” (Harlan Coben, #1 New York Times bestselling author) goes back to the very beginning of Private Investigator Charlie Parker’s astonishing career with his first terrifying case.

 It is 1997, and someone is slaughtering young women in Burdon County, Arkansas.

 But no one in the Dirty South wants to admit it.